-For example, Blu Carpet Cleaning of Albuquerque, New Mexico, charges $1.50 a square foot to clean a synthetic rug; $2 a square foot for wool, cotton or chiffon; and $3 a square foot for silk or Navajo wool.
+For example, Blu Carpet Cleaning of Albuquerque, New Mexico, charges $1.50 per square foot to clean a synthetic rug; $2 per square foot for wool, cotton or chiffon; and $3 per square foot for Navajo wool or silk.
+Oriental rugs that require special handling or are antiques may require more care and cost more.

-The two main methods for cleaning rugs are steam cleaning and chemical cleaning.
-Costs are roughly comparable.
-However, a steam cleaned rug takes longer to dry.
 For particularly old or delicate rugs, a third, more expensive, option of hand cleaning may be recommended.
-Mother Nature's Cleaning of San Rafael, California, hand washes wool or cotton rugs for $5 a square foot; silk, shag, natural sheepskin or flokati for $6 a square foot; and low-pile synthetic for $4 a square foot.
+Mother Nature's Cleaning of San Rafael, California, hand-washes wool or cotton rugs for $5 per square foot; silk, shag, natural sheepskin or flokati for $6 per square foot; and low-pile synthetic for $4 per square foot.

 Take your rug to the cleaner yourself to save on travel fees or pickup and delivery fees.
 Ask for discounts on recurring service if you'd like to have the carpet cleaned on a regular basis.
 Ask about other discounts.
 For example, Master's Touch Steam Cleaning of San Antonio, Texas, and Coastal Carpet Systems of Spring Hill, Florida, offer 10 percent off to military members and seniors.

 You may also receive a discount if you have multiple rugs or multiple carpeted rooms cleaned, or if you hire the cleaning professional to clean your upholstery at the same time.

 Millions of people ask Thumbtack for help with their projects every year.
 We track the estimates they get from local professionals, then we share those prices with you.

 Tell us what you need so we can bring you the right pros.